Golf course and ocean at sunset from Balangan, Bukit Peninsula, Bali — New Kuta Golf view

 Where Shanti Village fits

-Shanti Village is a gated community of 16 fully furnished leasehold villas in Balangan, built for exactly this thesis: Bukit-led growth, scarcity (only 16 villas), turnkey product, and a leasehold of up to 82 years.
-Crucially, these are 4-bedroom villas — an unusual and under-supplied segment.
-Where the market is saturated with smaller 1–3 bedroom units, larger family villas remain scarce, which supports both rental demand (well-run 4-bedroom villas in this area are often booked well ahead) and resale differentiation.
+The key point: these are 4-bedroom villas — an unusual and under-supplied segment.
+While the market is saturated with smaller 1–3 bedroom properties, large family villas remain scarce.
+That supports both rental demand — well-managed 4-bedroom villas in this area are often booked in advance — and resale appeal.

 The honest verdict